 CREDIT: Vitamins photo via Shutterstock

-The study is published today (Feb.
-5) in the journal PLOS Medicine.
+The study is published online today (Oct.
+17) in the Journal of the American Medical Association.

 Pass it on: Older men who took a daily multivitamin had a slightly lower risk of cancer after 11 years compared to men who took a placebo.